ashokkarne/hello-world/README.md

 # hello-world
-First GIT Project

 Hello, This is my first GIT project.
 GIT is amazing Tool which helps to work from anywhere.

-React is amzaing framework.
+React is amzaing and beautiful framework.

+How are you?